Happy 80s Birthdays

 October 3, 1947 - September 14, 2015

-Passed Away at Age 67 from Leukemia
+Passed Away at Age 67 From Leukemia

-Co-Founded the Sandwich Company, Subway
+Co-Founded the Sandwich Company Subway in Bridgeport, Connecticut in 1965

-Stevie Ray Vaughn (Guitarist)
+Stevie Ray Vaughn (Singer)

 October 3, 1954 - August 27, 1990

-Vaughan and 4 Members of Eric Clapton's Entourage Were Taking a Helicopter From Wisconsin to Chicago Before Crashing Into a Ski Hill
+* Vaughan and 4 Members of Eric Clapton's Entourage Were Taking a Helicopter From Wisconsin to Chicago Before Crashing Into a Ski Hill

 Passed Away